 For the straps you will be making 4 I-cords using a 3.5 mm crochet hook.
 2 I-cords will go on the front and 2 will go on the back.
 Make sure to leave a long tail-end.
 The tail-end of the I-cord will be used to sew on the top.

-How to make an I-cord: ch 3, insert hook into 2nd ch, yarn over and pull through loop.
-Insert hook into 3rd ch, yarn over and pull through loop.
-Carefully, take hook out of first two chs, holding two loops with fingers in left hand, yarn over and pull through first loop.
+How to make an I-cord: Chain 3, insert hook into 2nd chain, yarn over and pull through loop.
+Insert hook into 3rd chain, yarn over and pull through loop.
+Carefully take hook out of first two chains, holding two loops with fingers in left hand, yarn over and pull through first loop.
 Insert hook back in second loop, yarn over and pull through loop.
 Insert hook back in third loop, yarn over and pull through loop.
-Continue to repeat this process until desired width ( 18”/20”).
-Guided video tutorial shows you how to make an I-cord.
+Continue to repeat this process until you’ve reached your size’s length or until your desired length.

 For sizes XS and S:

 Crochet 4 I-cords that measure 18″ inches long.

 Crochet 4 I-cords that measure 20″ inches long.